-You Speak Like a Viking!
-10 Everyday Words in English with Old Norse Origins
+Talk Like a Viking!
+10 Everyday English Words with Old Norse Origins

 Did you know that many words we use today such as “husband,” “happy,” and “egg” are of Old Norse origin?
 No?
 Well, this isn’t surprising, as in the minds of many people the Vikings were nothing but a bunch of brutal savages.
-But they were more sophisticated than most people tend to believe.
+They were however more sophisticated than most people tend to believe.
 Their rich and powerful Old Norse language provides clear proof.